muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 UTF-16LE (both with and without a BOM), either legacy or modern.

+It is strongly recommended but not mandatory for a MUON parser or generator to natively accept or return both **Text** and **Blob** values directly.
+Typically this means providing 2 parsing or generating functions that differ only in accepting or returning a **Text** or a **Blob**.
+This can make the parsing or generating operations use less memory or time by avoiding extra intermediate copies or conversions of the data; it should be quite straightforward to parse or generate MUON octet streams directly.
+This also means applications using them don't have to concern themselves as much with explicit character decoding or encoding, and can simply feed or output a file or network stream etc.

 It is strongly recommended but not mandatory for a MUON parser or generator to support the externally defined standard **Muldis Content Predicate** (**MCP**) format for source code metadata.
 The MCP standard was co-developed with the MUON standard as a recommended way to make a MUON